TartuNLP/grammar-worker/README.md

-# Grammatical Error Correction Worker
+# Grammatical Error Correction

 A component that runs a grammatical error correction (GEC) engine to process incoming requests.
+The worker is compatible with our [GEC API](https://ghcr.io/tartunlp/grammar-api) and can be used to process requests from RabbitMQ.

 This implementation uses a Transformer-based model to normalize the input text and is based on the custom [modular NMT implementation of FairSeq](https://github.com/TartuNLP/fairseq).

 ## Setup